monadicsystems/monadicsystems.github.io/post8.md

 Yesod.
 Probably the most-used web framework in the Haskell ecosystem, and for good reasons.
 You can think of it as Ruby on Rails, but replace Ruby with
 Haskell.
 Yesod is a large beast compared to Okapi and has many features, so we will not attempt to mimic Yesod in its entirety.

 One aspect of Yesod that makes it really useful is its [type-safe routing]().
-By type-safe routing I mean a routing system in which types are used to guarantee consistency between code that is generating URLs, and code that is routing URLs to the appropriate handlers.
+By type-safe routing I mean a routing system in which types are used to guarantee consistency between the code that is generating URLs, and the code that is routing URLs to their appropriate handlers.
 Let's see how this is accomplished in Yesod, and then let's try to mimic this useful feature in Okapi.

-Here's a good example from the official [Yesod Web Framework Book]() that I've modified slightly.
+Here's a good example from the official [Yesod Web Framework Book]() that I've modified slightly to create a basic calculator app.

 ```haskell
 data App = App